CARS, 4X4S, QUAD BIKES, HORSEBOXES AND TRACTORS ARE ALL TARGETS FOR THIEVES OPERATING IN RURAL LOCATIONS

 Quads and All-Terrain Vehicles are the top target for thieves in the UK as they are easier to steal and sell-on than larger farm vehicles.
 As well as being simple to jump on and drive off when they’re left standing, thieves also take them from workshops and barns.

-- Invest in a quality padlock and chain, such as those approved by Secured By Design - a police approved product scheme.
-Securing to a fixed point on the ground or something that takes time to remove will also act as a deterrent
+- Invest in a bespoke quad security device, such as Quadvice or a quality padlock and chain, such as those approved by Secured By Design - a police approved product scheme.
+Securing to a fixed point on the ground or something that takes time to remove will also act as a deterrent.

 - Keep gates to yards closed as open gates can be an open invitation to thieves.